 Once upon a time, as a business owner, the biggest concern you probably had was, “who can I help next?” – tangible or intangible services, starting your own company was created out of the idea to solve some problem, right?
 Sure, you wanted to make money doing it, but the idea was birthed from the concept that YOU had something to offer the world, and by making it into reality, it would somehow make a difference?
 Am I right?
 Ok, maybe I am COMPLETELY off base, and that is not your story at all – if so, you can just stop reading this because nothing from this point forward will benefit you at all.
 But if there is any truth to what I am saying, keep reading.

 Business owners spend more time protecting themselves and their company, than working for their company – defense rather than offense.
-While there are so many reasons why that is the case, if you have stumbled across this article on accident or you happen to be one of the handful of people who actually read these (thanks, Mom & Dad for tuning in again), know that as the “insurance lady”, the soapbox for today is, well, insurance.
+While there are so many reasons why that is the case, if you have stumbled across this article on accident or you happen to be one of the handfuls of people who actually read these (thanks, Mom & Dad for tuning in again), know that as the “insurance lady”, the soapbox for today is, well, insurance.
 You’re welcome, in advance! 😉

 First off, let me ask you: